MegaFon seeks IPO investors with governance pledge

 Goldman ranks joint second with Morgan Stanley for Russia-related equity deals for 2012 so far, behind Credit Suisse at number one, according to Thomson Reuters data.
 It ranks second for M&A when measured by Russian targets, and 18th for debt capital market bookrunning.

-Morgan Stanley (MS.N) and Sberbank (SBER.MM) were appointed joint coordinators to MegaFon's IPO with Citi (C.N), Credit Suisse CSGN.VX and VTB (VTBR.MM) as joint bookrunners.
+Morgan Stanley and Sberbank were appointed joint coordinators to MegaFon's IPO with Citi, Credit Suisse and VTB as joint bookrunners.

-(Reporting By Megan Davies; Additional Reporting by Douglas Busvine; Editing by Helen Massy-Beresford)